 This article discusses one of the trends from the Top 10 Global Consumer Trends 2021 white paper.
 Download the full report here.

-To learn about the Shaken and Stirred consumer and more key trends, please download the Top 10 Global Consumer Trends 2021.
+To learn more about the Build Back Better consumer and key trends, please download the Top 10 Global Consumer Trends 2021 report.